scarletti-ben/vercel-api/README.md

     }
 }
 ```

+# Vercel Environment Variables
+You can add environment variables to your `Vercel` projects via `Projet Settings/Environment Variables`, these are accessible in your `API` endpoints via `process.env.VARIABLE_NAME`.
+The contents of these variables are only exposed if you manually return them in a response, otherwise you can use them within your serverless functions however you wish.

+An example usage is in `api/public-key` which exposes `process.env.PUBLIC_KEY` openly for any `GET` request to the endpoint.
+See [api/public-key](#apipublic-key)

 # Initial Vercel Setup
 As mentioned above, this `Vercel` project is linked to a `GitHub` repository, and listens for pushes to the `main` branch.
 Setting this up was incredibly simple, and the steps are listed below